Web Browsers Based on Firefox

 K-Meleon is an extremely fast, customizable, lightweight web browser based on the Gecko layout engine developed by Mozilla which is also used by Firefox.

 An HTML editor based on Mozilla rendering engine.
 Supports some CSS3 features and since recently has a built-in SVG editor.

 Basilisk is a free and Open Source XUL-based web browser, featuring the well-known Firefox-style interface and operation.

-Translation of selected text, introduced by a phrase or a fully web-site from any language to any language.
+Translation of selected text, introduced by a phrase or a fully web-site between any languages.